 The Chase Freedom Unlimited features more perks, such as purchase protection, extended warranties, and a number of travel safeguards.
 The Wells Fargo Active Cash® Card covers your cell phone.
 The welcome incentives on both cards are similar.
-However, Freedom Unlimited's is structured differently: 1.5% cash back bonus on all purchases made as a cardholder in the first year on up to $20,000 in spending—up to $300 cash back in the first year.
+However, Freedom Unlimited's is structured differently: for the first year you hold the card, earn unlimited matched cash back on all purchases.

 The Chase Freedom Unlimited will make more sense for some people.
 For others, Wells Fargo’s card is straightforward and simple to calculate.
 The cards may be a suitable match for some, but most people would profit more from combining the Wells Fargo Active Cash® Card with a product that earns higher rates in a broader range of categories.

 Chase Freedom Unlimited Card Review: Unlimited Matched Cash Back for the First Year